Linear Image Regridding and Coaddition with Oversampled Point Spread Functions: Lessons from 1D: Discussion

 \paragraph{Other weak lensing programs} In addition to Roman, major facilities for Stage IV weak lensing programs also include the Legacy Survey of Space and Time (LSST) at the NSF-DOE Vera C. Rubin Observatory \citep{2012arXiv1211.0310L, 2019ApJ...873..111I} and the Euclid space telescope \citep{2011arXiv1110.3193L, 2022A&A...662A.112E, 2024arXiv240513491E}.
 Here I briefly discuss the potential applications of Fast {\sc Imcom} to both programs.

 LSST is conducted with a ground-based instrument, hence its PSFs are largely determined by seeing conditions of the Earth's atmosphere at the time of observation.
 Thanks to a dedicated auxiliary telescope, LSST is expected to have a good PSF model.
 It is potentially beneficial to coadd LSST images with {\sc Imcom} to obtain a uniform PSF with a simple form, yet the LSST coverage can be two to three orders of magnitudes larger than that of Roman, so it is prohibitively expensive.
 Fast {\sc Imcom} is expected to be much faster, especially when $n_{\rm image}$ is large (see Section~\ref{ss:2d-fic}), and worth trying.
+Because of such large coverage, the $\Sigma$-first strategy of Fast {\sc Imcom} should be favored.
+On the one hand, when the distribution of roll angles is close to randomness (or isotropy), the situation is similar to the ``pairwise incoherent'' scenario mentioned in Section~\ref{ss:dither}, and the PSF leakage is inversely proportional to the number of input images, which is usually good enough given the large number.
+On the other hand, the $U$-first strategy or any other strategy in between would require building and solving meta-linear systems with size length at the ${\cal O} (10^3)$ level for each output pixel, which could be computationally expensive.

 Euclid is also a space mission and thus has stable PSFs.
 For weak lensing purposes, one of its main limitations comes from chromaticity due to its wide filters.
 As discussed in Section~\ref{ss:tech}, Fast {\sc Imcom} may provide a reasonable solution to chromatic PSFs and thus enhance the precision of archival data analysis.
+The Euclid Wide Survey (WS) has a typical coverage of three or four and the dithers are purely translational.
+In the terminology defined in Section~\ref{ss:dither}, the set of three or four images are supposed to be pairwise coherent.
+In this case, the $\Sigma$-first strategy of Fast {\sc Imcom} may cause relatively large PSF leakage (see the upper right panel of Figure~\ref{fig:usigma_trade}), and the $U$-first strategy or another strategy in between is probably favored.

 \paragraph{Roman time domain surveys} Roman will implement three Core Community Surveys.
 In addition to the High Latitude Wide Area Survey, of which the High Latitude Imaging Survey is a component, there are two time domain surveys, namely the High Latitude Time Domain Survey (mainly for supernova cosmology) and the Galactic Bulge Time Domain Survey (mainly for exoplanet research with gravitational microlensing).
 See \citet{2025arXiv250510574O} for further details about these surveys.